plumvillage/newsletter/src/en/articles/sister-chan-giac-nghiem--peace-and-happiness-walk-hand-in-hand.md

 ﻿---
 title: Peace and Happiness Walk Hand in Hand
-author: Sr. Chân Giác Nghiêm
+author: Sister Chân Giác Nghiêm
 ---

 Thinking of Plum Village in its early days is like opening a sacred and wonderful book where Peace and Happiness walk hand in hand.